webplatform/docs/tutorials/using_the_full-screen_api/index.md

 ==Support==
 This API currently has only partial support in modern browsers.
-See the compatibility tables in the relevant methods below for the latest information.
+See the compatibility tables in the relevant methods and properties below for the latest information.

 ==See also==
 * [[dom/methods/requestFullscreen|requestFullscreen]]